 Anna led her friend out into the yard to find another bright day, with a strong breeze coming off the distant mountains.
 It was probably going to get hotter later, and already she felt like she had missed the best part of the day in sleeping in.

 “I’ve been doing some digging.
-Some investigating,” Anna began.
+Some investigating.”
+Anna began.

-As they let the frustrated chickens out (much to their annoyance) and proceeded to clear their runs, scatter feed, and check the fences; Anna began to tell her friend everything that had happened over the last few days.
+As they let the frustrated chickens out and proceeded to clear their runs, scatter feed, and check the fences, Anna began to tell her friend everything that had happened over the last few days.

 She explained how Wade had ridden over here to apologize after a particularly nasty fire, and how he agreed that he had been thinking along the same lines as her.

 “Silas,” Abigail intoned.
-Her voiuce was deadpan.
+Her voice was deadpan.
 Anna couldn’t work out if that meant she was agreeing or merely being cautious.

 They moved on to the horses, pausing only to grab some water, wash their hands and eat their apples, as this was going to be a bigger job.
 Anna was sure that the mares picked up on her mood a little, as they were jittery when she brought them out.